Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-28-import-export-minigame-configuration.md

 ## Description

-A minigame configuration can be exported and imported trough a configuration file.
+Any minigame configuration can be exported and imported trough a configuration file.

 ## Precondition